 Postponing Fertility with Egg Freezing

-At The Valley Hospital Fertility Center, we are pleased to offer elective egg freezing as an attractive option for healthy women who wish to postpone their fertility into the future.
+At The Valley Hospital Fertility Center, we are pleased to offer elective egg freezing (also known as egg harvesting) as an attractive option for healthy women who wish to postpone their fertility into the future.
 Elective egg freezing can give you peace of mind knowing that when you are ready to start or expand your family, you will have your own young healthy eggs available to you.
 Egg freezing can eliminate the pressure of the "ticking" of your biological clock and the stress involved in rushing into a relationship to have children.

 Fertility Declines after Age 35